What It Is Wednesday — Dauntlessly Dealt (dissociation) Reality

 If you’ever decided to try something new–instill a new habit, learn a language, pick up a new skill–you know how challenging it is.
 You have to change who you are at fundamental brain levels, your assumptions about self and life, to let a new pattern seat into your mental processes.

 I decided one way that I wanted to improve those processes was through board gaming.
 It’s fun, educational, challenging, sort of social, and did I say fun?
 For real, though, playing board games sharpens synapses, encourages critical thinking, and in the most woo way possible, requires you to be present.
+Of course they are simpler games like you can read in the latest fidget spinner news and other simple toys you can have fun with, different from board games.

 I learned very quickly that’s not why other people play board games.
 In a given scenario of four players, picture me–the one for fun, who may or may not actually be skilled at the given game–two other players who are decent at the game, and one who’s hardcore in it to win.
 Needless to say, someone like me isn’t fun to game with if you fall into the latter scenario.
 And if I’m totally honest, it’s not entirely fun to play with someone who counts cards and half-way through the game can tell you the median point spread.